ckessler2/SAIV_2025_Alsomitra/README.md

 - The NN to be used (`model_path`) and the output name.
 - The normalisation constants `Cs` and `Ss`.
 These are generated when you normalise the data with `Normalise_Data.m`, so you can copy them from the MATLAB workspace.

-`python_training/Export_IDX.py` converts the normalised training data into IDX format for Vehicle-based verification.
+`python_training/Export_IDX.py` converts the normalised training data into IDX format for Vehicle.

 # Part 3 - Verification in Vehicle